Multi-core parallel tempering Bayeslands for basin and landscape evolution: Background and Related Work

-Here the fluvial incision is based on the classical detachment-limited stream power law (SPL), in which erosion rate $\dot \epsilon$ depends on drainage area $A$, net precipitation $P$ and local slope $S$ and takes the form:
+In this study, fluvial incision rates and predicted sediment transport in rivers are solved using the stream-power law (SPL) \citep{stock1999geologic,HAREL2016184}.
+SPL relates the erosion rate $I$ to the product of mean annual net precipitation rate ($\bar{P}$), drainage area ($A$), and local river gradient ($S$) and takes the form:

-$\kappa$ is an erodibility coefficient while $m$ and $n$ are positive exponents characterising the contribution of rain and slope respectively on erosion processes.
-Despite its simplicity, the SPL reproduces many of the characteristic features of natural systems where detachment-limited erosion regime dominates \cite{Whipple2002}.
-With this formulation, sediment deposition occurs solely in topographically closed depression and marine offshore regions.
-Constraining the exact values of $\kappa$, $m$ and $n$ from natural landscapes is relatively complex and not easily measured from direct field observations.
-Their values depend on the geomorphological, climatic and tectonic context and their ranges are commonly admitted to be: \begin{itemize} \item $0\,<\,m\,<\,2$ \item $0\,<\,n\,<\,4$ \item $\kappa$ varies by several orders of magnitude not only based on lithology, climate, sedimentary flux or river channel width but also with the chosen values of $m$ and $n$. \end{itemize}
+where, $k$ is an erodibility coefficient that depends on lithology and climate, while $\gamma$ ($<2$) and $\lambda$ ($<4$) are positive exponents \citep{Chen14} that mostly depend on catchment hydrology and the nature of the dominant erosional mechanism \citep{Whipple2002}.
+Despite its simplicity, Equation~\ref{eq:eqn_erosion} reproduces many of the characteristic features of mountainous landscapes, where detachment-limited erosion regime dominates \citep{Tucker10}. $\kappa$ varies by several orders of magnitude not only based on lithology, climate, sedimentary flux or river channel width but also with the chosen values of $\gamma$ and $\lambda$.

-In addition to overland flow, semi-continuous processes of soil displacement are accounted for using a linear diffusion law commonly referred to as soil creep \cite{Tucker10}:
+In addition to overland flow, semi-continuous processes of soil displacement are accounted for using a linear diffusion law commonly referred to as soil creep \citep{Tucker10}:

-in which $z$ is the elevation and $\kappa_d$ is the diffusion coefficient.
+where $\delta$ is the diffusion coefficient.
 This transport rate depends linearly on topographic gradient and encapsulates in a simple formulation the processes operating on superficial sedimentary layers.